Fumiya Sankai

 Fumiya Sankai (三海 郁弥, Sankai Fumiya) is a Japanese vlogger, actor, recording artist and influencer in the Philippines.
 He has been active in his YouTube Channel, FumiShun Base, since 2015.
-His fame grew when he became the first pure Japanese official housemate in Pinoy Big Brother: Otso, a reality TV show for Filipinos.
+His fame grew when he became the first full Japanese official housemate in Pinoy Big Brother: Otso, a reality TV show for Filipinos.
 The "Konnichi-Wonder Vlogger ng Japan", as he is called, Fumiya finished the 9-month running show as the 5th big placer.

+In September 2024, Fumiya launched a joint TikTok page with his girlfriend, Kate Valdez, called Onigiri Lovers.
+The couple also posts vlogs on YouTube, under the same name.

 Personal life

 1995 – 2017: Early life and career beginnings

 Fumiya was born on March 19, 1995, in Hamamatsu Shizuoka Japan.
 He was raised alongside his three siblings: two brothers named Yuya and Shunya, and one sister named Asami.
 He is the eldest in their family.

 After his high school graduation, Fumiya started living alone in Tokyo while pursuing his degree in Hotel Management.

 He joined the hospitality workforce after his graduation from school and worked in a hotel in Ginza as a bell boy.
 He resigned from his hotel job after two years and decided to pursue his dream of establishing his own clothing line.

 He thought that being famous would make his clothes sell faster and one way would be to become famous as a vlogger.
 He then started making YouTube videos.